rachelgoff/FSND2/projects/capstone/05_what_to_eat/README.md

 - Update a specified dish based on the dish_id
 - Request arguments: **dish_id**
 - Data in the body is required and includes dish's attributes to update to.
-- Returns a dish object with the updated dish information and a success message.
+- Returns a dish object with the updated dish information and success status.

 ##### Exmaple request:
 `PATCH /dishes/1`